Word from the Youth!

 Final Thoughts

-That’s it, that’s all.
-Have a wonderful day and remember we are playing a game for fun, so go out have some fun and try not to kill anyone.
-See you all Saturday.
+That’s all I have for this week, rest up and get ready for the semifinals and like always, I’ll remind you that we are playing a game that is for fun, so go out, enjoy yourself, and try not to kill anyone.
+See you on Saturday.

-Word from the Mouth: Grinding my Glitterpants! edition
+Word from the Mouth: Soylent Green is Refs! edition

-Word from the Mouth: Grinding my Glitterpants! edition
+Word from the Mouth: Soylent Green is Refs! edition

 D1